Emel-H/React-Assignment/README.md

 ## Description

-In this assignment, I used thy Noroff API to retrieve project and product information(REST API).
+In this assignment, I used the Noroff API to retrieve project and product information(REST API).
 The website has the following pages for an eCom store:

 - Homepage
 - Individual product page